Rachel Smith: Television

 Smith starred in Donald Trump's MTV reality show Pageant Place along with Riyo Mori (Miss Universe 2007), Tara Conner (former Miss USA 2006), Katie Blair (former Miss Teen USA 2006) and Hilary Cruz (Miss Teen USA 2007).
 The show was first broadcast on October 10, 2007.
 In August 2010, she appeared on a special "Girls of Summer" week airing of NBC's Minute to Win It on an episode called "Last Beauty Standing."
 The episode featured 10 beauty pageant winners competing for $100,000 towards their chosen charities along with a chance to win a $1,000,000 challenge.

 She worked as a reporter for E!, but formerly co-hosts ABC's nationally syndicated entertainment show OnTheRedCarpet.
 She is the former "pop news" correspondent on the Saturday telecast of Good Morning America.
 She is the co-host of Amazon's Style Code.

-Smith joined ET, as a New York-based correspondent.
-Smith served as a guest correspondent for ET, where she’s interviewed the likes of Rihanna, Ryan Seacrest, Kelly Ripa, Kim Kardashian, Dua Lipa, Katy Perry, Luke Bryan and Lionel Richie.
+From 2019 to 2025, Smith was a New York-based correspondent for ET.
+Smith served as a guest correspondent for ET, where she's interviewed the likes of Rihanna, Ryan Seacrest, Kelly Ripa, Kim Kardashian, Dua Lipa, Katy Perry, Luke Bryan and Lionel Richie.

 Smith co-hosts New Year's Eve Live: Nashville's Big Bash with Bobby Bones on CBS.